 Small intestinal bacterial overgrowth

 Small intestinal bacterial overgrowth is an increase in the number of bacteria or a change in the type of bacteria in your small intestine.
 These bacteria can produce extra gas and may also cause diarrhea and weight loss.
-Small intestinal bacterial overgrowth is most often a complication of other conditions.
+Small intestinal bacterial overgrowth is most often a complication of other health conditions.

 Doctors may diagnose the causes of excess gas or increased gas symptoms with a medical history and physical exam.
 In some cases, doctors may order medical tests.

 For a medical history, your doctor will ask about